 “full, clear, concise, and exact terms as to enable any person skilled in the art to… make and use the same”35 USC 112(a)

 This is easier to do when the invention is in a well-understood technology area (e.g., engineering).
 It is more challenging to do when the invention is in the less predictable arts (e.g., biotechnology, chemistry, artificial intelligence) that often require some experimentation.
+It can also be difficult when the subject matter is highly complex or not completely understood.

 But what is “unreasonable” experimentation?